taseroth/twitter-crawler/README.md

 ### follow a list of hashtags
 To request (and store) depended hashtags (often used together), provide a starting hashtag via `--follow-hashtag=aHashTag`.
 This will retrieve and store hashtags up to the provided `--depth`.

+### hydrate tweets
+Referenced tweets are sometimes returned with only the ID and the author.
+By providing ```--hydrate-tweets``` as option, the program tries to load additional data from twitter.
+In about 10% of tweets, this fails.
+For whatever reason.